Laminate floors need a strong, even, and durable subfloor. So, can you install laminate floors over tiles?

 2. Apply a Layer of Leveling Compound

 Laminate planks must sit on an even and strong base.
 Tiled floors are even, but they have uneven gaps between them.
-So, to fill the gaps between the tiles, you must apply leveling compound.
-The leveling compound will produce an even layer over the tiled floor.
+So, to fill those gaps, apply leveling compound.
+The leveling compound will produce an even layer over the floor.

 It’s best to use a self-leveling compound on the tiles.
 The self-leveling compound will dry evenly even if you don’t lay it smoothly.
 After applying the leveling compound, wait 2 hours for it to dry.

-Once the leveling compound dries, install a waterproof underlayment over the tiles.
-However, if the tiles already have an underlayment underneath, you don’t have to install another one.
+Once the leveling compound dries, install a waterproof underlayment.
+However, if the subfloor already has an underlayment underneath, you don’t have to install another one.

 You can use a concrete paste as an alternative to the leveling compound.
 However, the concrete paste will take a few days to dry fully.